Getting Started with Chironomid Fishing

 Floating Fly Lines for Fishing with Strike Indicators

 Strike indicators are basically a small float for fly fishing.
-They are very popular when fishing chironomids as they allow an angler to hang their fly at a specific depth and allows one to see even the softest of bites.
+They are very popular when fishing chironomids as they allow an angler to hang his fly at a specific depth and allows one to see even the softest of bites.

 Chironomid Fishing with a Floating Line with No Indicator (Naked)

-- RIO Gold Premier floating fly line
+- RIO Gold Premier Floating Fly Line

 - Scientific Anglers Amplitude MPX Floating Fly Line